-The ferry to the San Juans departs from Anacortes; and because schedules vary by season, check the website for current information.
-Also, some ferries on this route pass between Canada and the US, and those vessels will be subject to US Customs and Border Inspection.
-Therefore, it’s a good idea to take your passport and your pet’s rabies certificate in case the most convenient sailing happens to be a ship en route from Canada.
+Ferry schedules vary by season, so check the website for current information.
+Also, some ferries on this route travel between Canada and the US.
+Those vessels will be subject to US Customs and Border Inspection, so it’s a good idea to take your passport and your pet’s rabies certificate, in case the most convenient sailing happens to be a ship en route from Canada.

-Pets are welcome aboard Washington State ferries, and the rules regarding animals passengers are pretty simple:
+Pets are welcome aboard Washington State ferries, and the rules regarding animal passengers are pretty simple:

-With the commercial district just steps from the ferry terminal, Friday Harbor is bustling when the ships dock.
+With the commercial district just steps from the ferry terminal, Friday Harbor is bustling when ships dock.
 Rather than subject Ty and Buster to the crowds, we opted to follow the scenic byway out of town and counter-clockwise around the island.
-Much like Fidalgo and Whidbey Islands, San Juan is very agricultural.
-The first stop we made was at the San Juan Vineyards, where the vines were draped in gauze.
+Much like Whidbey Island, San Juan is very agricultural.
+Our first stop was at San Juan Vineyards, where the vines were draped in gauze.

-The vineyard is dog friendly, but it felt a little early in the day to settle in for a wine tasting, so we continued on to the San Juan Sculpture Park at the northern tip of the island.
+The vineyard is dog friendly, but it felt a little early in the day to start a wine tasting.
+Instead, we continued on to the San Juan Sculpture Park at the northern tip of the island.

-Criss-crossed by five trails, this 20-acre park was the perfect place to take a walk with Ty and Buster!
+Criss-crossed by five trails, this 20-acre park was the perfect place for a pet friendly walk!
 There are more than 150 sculptures to admire, a poetry path, trails that take you through the woods and down to the marsh, and beautiful gardens throughout.
-Dogs are welcome, and the fee to enjoy all of this is just a donation requested at the gate.
+And the fee to enjoy all of this is just a donation requested at the gate.

 There are also picnic tables here, and if we’d packed our lunch (next time!), this would have been the perfect place to enjoy it!
 Instead, we continued around the corner into the picture-perfect town of Roche Harbor.

-Now a resort town, Roche Harbor was formerly a company town supporting the Roche Harbor Lime Company, which was incorporated in 1886.
-Lime production was one of the island’s primary industries for a time, and the huge lime kilns are still standing right in town.
+Now a resort town, Roche Harbor started as a company town supporting the Roche Harbor Lime Company.
+Lime production was one of the island’s primary industries for a time, and the huge lime kilns are still standing in town.

-Now the marina and tourism drive the local economy, and the Hotel de Haro sits in the center of town with its suites, cottages, condos, spa, shops, and gardens.
+Now the marina and tourism drive the local economy.
+The Hotel de Haro sits in the center of town with its suites, cottages, condos, spa, shops, and gardens.
 While it’s not pet friendly, it certainly provides a lovely backdrop to the surroundings.

 Fortunately, lunch was easy to come by!
-There are several restaurants with pet friendly patios, and more places that will be happy to prepare your meal to go if you’ve discovered a view you want to take in.
+There are several restaurants with pet friendly patios, and more places that will be happy to prepare your meal to go if you’ve discovered a view you want to savor.

-Roche Harbor also provides easy access to several trails if you want to get off the beaten path.
-And, if your pups are looking for a place to romp, there’s a lovely, fenced dog park up behind the gas station.
+Roche Harbor also provides easy access to several trails when you’re ready to get off the beaten path.
+And, if your pups are looking for a place to romp, there’s a nice fenced dog park behind the gas station.

-South Beach is a two-mile stretch of pebble-covered beach facing the Olympic Peninsula and providing great views of the Olympic Mountains.
+South Beach is a two-mile stretch of pebble-covered shore facing the Olympic Peninsula with great views of the Olympic Mountains.
 Just down the way is Cattle Point, which has it’s own historic lighthouse and trails along the waterfront.
 Both are good places for more whale watching.

-There’s so much to do on San Juan, it was late afternoon by the time we got down to Cattle Point!
-We would have liked to have visited Jackson Beach on our way back to Friday Harbor, but wanted to be back in town for some pictures before the sun went down.
-We’ll have to see Jackson Beach on our next trip!
+It was late afternoon by the time we got down to Cattle Point.
+It would have been great to visit Jackson Beach on our way back to Friday Harbor, but we wanted to get some pictures of town before the sun went down.
+We’ll have to see Jackson Beach on our next visit.

 Compared to Roche Harbor, Friday Harbor feels less like a resort and more like a working town.
-That being said, it’s a lovely harbor town in its own right, and there are a variety of businesses catering to the island’s many visitors.
+That being said, it’s lovely and offers a variety of businesses catering to the island’s many visitors.
 You’ll find hotels and other accommodations, along with museums, galleries, whale watching tours, restaurants, and shops.

-It cost us $60 round-trip to take the ferry, and there were a lot more activities than I expected – more than we could cover in a day!
-We were hustling to see as much as we did, and spending the night would have allowed us to relax, see the things we missed, and travel back on the ferry during daylight, so we could have enjoyed the views on the way.
+It cost $60 round-trip to take the ferry, and there were a lot more things to do with the dogs on San Juan than I expected.
+Definitely more than we could cover in a day!
+Rather than hustling, you might want to spending the night and have more time to explore and relax.

 Hopefully this give you an idea of what it’s like to visit the San Juan Islands!
 If you’ve been there and have any tips for the rest of us, please share!